 \shortsection{Understandings from the input space perspective} One line of work characterizes the input space of invariant models. \cite{anselmi_unsupervised_2014,anselmi_invariance_2015} show that the invariant representations equivalently reduce the input dimension for downstream tasks and thus significantly reduce the model complexity (exponential in input dimensions) of downstream linear models. \cite{sokolic_generalization_2017,sannai_improved_2020} essentially factorize the input space into the product of a base space and a finite set of data transformations.
 Since the covering number needed to cover the base space is smaller, the associated generalization bound for invariant models is reduced.
 Compared with these works, our work tries to cover the sample instead of the input space which circumvents the strong dependence on input dimensions and also enables practical evaluation.

-\shortsection{Understandings from the function space perspective} Another line of work directly characterizes the function space of invariant models. \cite{lyle_benefits_2020} uses PAC-Bayes to show the reduction of generalization upper bound when the model class is symmetrized to be invariant. \cite{elesedy_provably_2021} analyzes the function space under feature averaging operator and shows the first strict generalization gap (instead of upper bound) via a linear model.
-This line of work, while being elegant, so far restricts the model invariance to be obtained exclusively via feature averaging.
+\shortsection{Understandings from the function space perspective} Another line of work directly characterizes the function space of invariant models. \cite{lyle_benefits_2020} uses PAC-Bayes to show the reduction of generalization upper bound when the model class is symmetrized to be invariant. \cite{elesedy_provably_2021} analyzes the function space under the feature averaging operator and shows the first strict generalization gap (instead of an upper bound) via a linear model.
+This line of work currently restricts model invariance to be obtained exclusively via feature averaging.

-Note that the categorization of different understanding perspectives are only for presentation convenience and hold no formal distinctions.
-We also mention some work that studies the model invariance but does not focus on understanding the benefit. \cite{abu-mostafa_hints_1993} proves that the VC-dimension of an invariant model cannot be larger than its counterpart. \cite{bloem-reddy_probabilistic_2020} characterizes the general functional representations of invariant probability distributions as well as neural network structures that implement them. \cite{chen_group-theoretic_2020} uses group theory to show the benefit of learning with data-augmented loss.
-In addition, \citep{k2021robustness} shows that model robustness against data transformations can be used as a proxy for predicting models' generalization performance. \citep{Benton_Finzi_Izmailov_Wilson_2020} propose to select data transformations automatically from model training via optimizing a parameterized distributions of data transformations.
-Interestingly, our sample covering number may be used to determine their regularization coefficients for better trade-offs.
+Note that the categorization of different understanding perspectives is only for presentation convenience and has no formal distinctions.
+Additionally, we mention some work that studies model invariance but does not focus on understanding its benefit. \cite{abu-mostafa_hints_1993} proves that the VC dimension of an invariant model cannot be larger than its counterpart. \cite{bloem-reddy_probabilistic_2020} characterizes the general functional representations of invariant probability distributions as well as neural network structures that implement them. \cite{chen_group-theoretic_2020} uses group theory to show the benefit of learning with data-augmented loss.
+In the predicting generalization competition at NeurIPS 2020 \cite{Jiang2020}, the runner-up team \citep{k2021robustness} shows that model robustness to data transformations can serve as an empirical proxy for predicting models' generalization performance. \cite{robey2021modelbased} enforce model invariance to learned data transformations that capture inter-domain variation to improve the out-of-distribution generalization. \citep{Benton_Finzi_Izmailov_Wilson_2020} propose to select data transformations automatically from model training via optimizing parameterized distributions of data transformations.
+Interestingly, our sample covering numbers may be used to determine their regularization coefficients for better trade-offs.